bfok123/Capstone-Project/Blogs/Blog6.md

 better your love and so love your t called mind request the the be but the song the i ya be dj beat the m joy man to been way t always was you

+## Evaluation ##

+The intro, verses, and bridge all had many repeating words as well as grammatical and spelling errors.
+We personally evaluated each of our models using our evaluation domains of fluency, coherency, meaning, and rhyme, and these three models were consistently low-scoring over several generations.

+## Planned Improvements ##

+The low scoring models for intro, verse, and bridge were mostly due to the fact that we had a lot less data to train those models compared to our chorus model.
+To improve this, we plan on increasing the size of our datasets as well as tuning different hyperparameters to see which give us the best results.
+To increase the size of our datasets, one plan we have for this is to duplicate our current datasets to the end of themselves and shuffle.
+Some of the hyperparameters we plan on iterating over are temperature (ie: "creativity" of the generations),